-- Establish guidelines, norms and policies though which the Health General Directorate provides reports, statistical data and technical cooperation required by agencies of the Federal and State Public Administration, prior authorization of the SecDef.
+- Establish guidelines, norms and policies through which the Health General Directorate provides reports, statistical data and technical cooperation required by agencies of the Federal and State Public Administration, prior authorization of the SecDef.

 - Submit for approval of the SecDef all those issues assigned to the Health Service; accomplish the assignments and specific functions assigned.
 Supervise the proper use of material resources of the Health Service at the different health echelons.

-- Propose – to the SecDef – the requests for material, equipment and medications, as well as the issues pertaining to vehicles that allow providing high quality medical care.
+- Propose – to the SecDef – the requests for material, equipment and medications, as well as the issues pertaining to vehicles that allow providing high-quality medical care.

 - Propose the acquisition, breeding, selection and exploitation of farm animal species.